Fiber sum formulas for 4-manifolds, topological modular forms and $6d\ \mathcal{N}=(1,0)$ theories: Introduction

 Anomaly phenomenon is a core aspect of a QFT.
 It provides consistency conditions and serves as a tool for extracting nonperturative information of the theory.
 The latter part is often called 't Hooft anomaly matching, which is utilized, for example, in examining UV and IR theories connected by renormalization group flows.
 In 6d SCFTs, four point correlation functions of currents associated symmetries represent anomalies.
 The symmetries can be flavor, gauge and/or diffeomorphsim.
 Roughly speaking, depending on whether the currents in the correlator are same or not, an anomaly is divided into pure and mixed types.
 For example, there are gauge anomaly and gravitational anomaly for the pure type and gauge-gravitational anomaly for a mixed type.
 Some anomalies whether pure or mixed must be canceled to obtain a consistent 6d SCFT\footnote{The correlation functions involving a gauge current must be canceled for any 6d SCFTs.}.
 A key object in the anomaly analysis is an anomaly polynomial of a theory.
 It encodes all perturbative anomaly information (see Appendix B for a review).
 As we will see, anomaly polynomials play a crucial role in this paper.

 A unique feature of 6d SCFTs is generating a variety of lower dimensional field theories through compactifications.
-Recently, $6d\ (1,0)$ SCFTs compactified on a smooth 4-manifold was analyzed in \cite{GPPV} to provide evidence for a conjecture by Stolz and Teichner~\cite{ST1, ST2}.
+An aspect of the theories relevant to our paper is a conjecture by Stolz and Teichner~\cite{ST1, ST2}.
 The conjecture predicts a connection between topological modular forms (TMF)~\cite{DFHH, H} and a space of 2-dimensional minimally suspersymmetric qunatum field theories.
 This conjecture was motivated by search for a geometric construction of an elliptic cohomology theory.
 A simplified\footnote{TMF is evaluated at a point in this paper, $\text{TMF}^{-d} (pt)=\text{TMF}_d (pt) = \pi_{d}\text{TMF}$.
 See \cite{ST2, GJF1} for the general version of the conjecture.} version proposes a classification of the 2d suspersymmetric theories via TMF, which is a generalized cohomology theory. \begin{conjecture}(simplified\, \cite{ST2})

 \end{conjecture} On the RHS, using the fact that gravitational anomaly $d$ is a deformation invariant, it labels connected components of the space of the theories.
 Moreover, theories having the same value of the gravitational anomaly reside in the same connected component and they are connected by supersymmetry preserving continuous deformations, which include renormalization group flows.
 Namely,